moyaqoob/Sketch.io/CODE_OF_CONDUCT.md

 # Code of Conduct

-We are committed to providing a welcoming and inclusive community for all users and contributors of **CoSketch**.
+We are committed to providing a welcoming and inclusive community for all users and contributors of **Sketch.io**.
 By participating in this project, you agree to abide by the following guidelines and help maintain a positive, respectful environment for everyone.

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we pledge to make participation in **CoSketch** a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we pledge to make participation in **Sketch.io** a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards